Using the OAuth Client Policy

 Configure New OAuth Client Policy

 First, create and configure a new OAuth Client Policy.
-Follow the steps below.
+Follow the steps.

 To create and configure the OAuth Client policy